robertdevore/user-login-status/README.md

 ### 1.0.0
 - Initial release.
-- Added user status column in the Users table.
-- Added bulk log out functionality.
-- Real-time status updates via AJAX every 30 seconds.
-- Security added with nonce verification for AJAX requests.

 ## License

-This plugin is licensed under the GPLv2 or later.
-For more information, visit [http://www.gnu.org/licenses/gpl-2.0.html](http://www.gnu.org/licenses/gpl-2.0.html).
+This plugin is licensed under the GPLv3 or later.
+For more information, visit [http://www.gnu.org/licenses/gpl-3.0.html](http://www.gnu.org/licenses/gpl-3.0.html).